-- 26. Importance of the Internet to the right to assemble.
-Internet-based technologies play an increasingly instrumental part in the exercise of the right to freedom of peaceful assembly and it is hard to imagine an assembly that does not involve some form of reliance on the Internet.
-In many areas, the Internet is accessible, cheap, fast, borderless and has reduced the cost of communicating with others.
-However, the so-called 'digital divide' continues to exist and States are under increasing obligations to reduce it, given the importance of the Internet to everyday life and to political participation in particular.
-The Internet can also carry a protest message, and even help to 'create' a protest message through access to information, including by enabling access to other jurisdictions and support from abroad.
-To the list of established forms of assembly, many forms of online activism may also constitute assemblies that are protected under international law and these may include online campaigns, holograms and simultaneous video presence and meetings, Online actions involving a number of individuals should be protected under the right to freedom of peaceful assembly if they are intended to influence opinion. - 27.
+- 66. Importance of the Internet to the right to assemble.
+Internet-based technologies play an increasingly instrumental part in the exercise of the right to freedom of peaceful assembly and it is hard to imagine an assembly that does not involve some form of reliance on the Internet.77 In many areas, the Internet is accessible, cheap, fast, borderless and has reduced the cost of communicating with others.78 However, the so-called 'digital divide' continues to exist and States are under increasing obligations to reduce it, given the importance of the Internet to everyday life79 and to political participation in particular.
+The Internet can also carry a protest message, and even help to 'create' a protest message through access to information, including by enabling access to other jurisdictions and support from abroad. - 67.
 Acknowledgement of online rights.
-Several Council of Europe and United Nations instruments call for the 'same rights online as offline', including the right to freedom of peaceful assembly.
-The role of the Internet and social media in the mobilisation of assemblies is increasingly pivotal to the exercise of the right.
-Importantly, the Internet and social media may also serve as a conduit for facilitating assemblies which take place wholly and only online and which should also come under the protection of international law.
+The European Convention on Human rights applies both offline and online.80 The role of the Internet and social media in the mobilisation of assemblies is increasingly pivotal to the exercise of the right.
 As noted throughout these Guidelines, assemblies organised partly or wholly online carry with them different practical considerations than offline assemblies.
-This includes, but is not limited to, considerations of notification, use of public space, and privacy rights.
+This includes, but is not limited to, considerations of notification (see para.
+81 below), use of public space, and privacy rights.

-Recommendation of the Committee of Ministers to member States on a Guide to human rights for Internet users of 16 April, 2014 days advises Internet users on their rights in the following manner:
+Recommendation of the Committee of Ministers to member States on a Guide to human rights for Internet users of 16 April, 201481 advises Internet users on their rights in the following manner: